What is an adverse credit mortgage?

 Adverse credit mortgages are suitable for people who are unable to obtain a mortgage with traditional high street lenders.
 This may be because you have missed mortgage, loan or credit card repayments or have had defaults or CCJ’s registered against you for example.

-The lenders still offering adverse credit mortgages require a minimum of a 15% deposit to consider an application and for some schemes the deposit requirement may be as high as 50%.
+The lenders still offering bad credit mortgages require a minimum of a 15% deposit to consider an application and for some schemes the deposit requirement may be as high as 50%.

 The degree of adverse credit allowed by the lenders can vary considerably, but we still have access to mortgage options that allow for defaults, County Court Judgements (CCJs), mortgage or loan arrears, bankruptcy or voluntary arrangements (IVA) with creditors.